 Paying Off Leftover Debts

-Another reason to that budgeting for final expense insurance is important is to avoid leaving behind unpaid personal debt, which could be passed on to your family members.
+Another reason that budgeting for final expense insurance is important is to avoid leaving behind unpaid personal debt, which could be passed on to your family members.
 From student loans to credit cards, the average amount of post-death debt in America is a shocking $61,554.
 While your estate will generally cover these leftover debts, without insurance your family could be left to negotiate with creditors and lenders.
 In community property states, spouses are responsible for the leftover debt.
 Final expense insurance can help offset these costs, so long as you have enough coverage.

 Managing Medical Bills